"In your Community, For your Family"

 The cost of therapy covers the fees associated with:

-For Life Coaching Clients, clients are billed every morning between 5am and 6am.
+For Life Coaching Services, clients are billed every morning between approximately 5am and 6am.
 You will get an email or mobile text regarding the receipt of the transaction from J4BG Family Services.
 If in doubt, always call or bring it to our attention in session.

 If you have any questions contact J4BG Family, contact our provider, or directly contact your insurance company.

 Larry's thoughts...
 "Take as long as you need, it'll be obvious when it's time to move on..."

 "Chris Rock has revealed that he increased his therapy sessions to 7 hours a week when the pandemic began, while opening about what he has learned about himself through the visits..." ~ Independent.co.uk

 For minor life challenges or diagnoses, therapy can last 3 to 6 months.

 For mild life challenges or diagnoses, therapy can last 6 months to a year.

 For severe life challenges or diagnoses, therapy or life coaching can last as long as you need it.

 The wonderful thing about therapy is that it usually gets better, and its not uncommon for people to leave therapy and then come back to therapy when they need it.